CrowdStrike/falcon-helm/helm-charts/falcon-sensor/README.md

 To ensure a successful deployment, you will want to ensure that:
 1. You must be a cluster administrator to deploy Helm Charts to the cluster.
-1. The Falcon Container sensor (which is different than using traditional Linux sensor packaged into a container and deployed via daemonset to the Kubernetes nodes) cannot be deployed to the Kubernetes nodes as it is meant to work as a sidecar to a Kubernetes pod.
 1. When deploying the Falcon Container as a sidecar sensor, make sure that there are no firewall rules blocking communication to the Mutating Webhook.
 This will most likely result in a `context deadline exceeded` error.
-The default port for the Webhook is 4433.
+The default port for the Webhook is `4433`.
+1. The Falcon Container as a sidecar sensor should be deployed to Kubernetes managed environments, or environments that do not allow node access or installation via a Kubernetes DaemonSet.
-1. CrowdStrike's Helm Operator is a project, not a product, and released to the community as a way to automate sensor deployment to kubernetes clusters.
+1. CrowdStrike's Helm Chart is a project, not a product, and released to the community as a way to automate sensor deployment to kubernetes clusters.
 The upstream repository for this project is [https://github.com/CrowdStrike/falcon-helm](https://github.com/CrowdStrike/falcon-helm).

 ### Install CrowdStrike Falcon Helm Chart in Kubernetes Cluster as a Sidecar